A COMPREHENSIVE GUIDE

 Creating a Parenting Plan

 - No single schedule works for everyone.
 Parenting plans do not come in a perfect pre-existing contract.
 Whether you are looking at joint custody, traditional visitation every other weekend, bird nesting which allows the child to stay in one place while the parents switch out, or any variation, compromises will need to be made.
-If the plan comes in lieu of a divorce, the tone of that divorce can affect how well the plan
+If the plan comes in lieu of a divorce, the tone of that divorce can affect how well the plan works in the beginning, as a parenting schedule always works best if the parties are able to coparent and work together to be flexible in the event something comes up.

 - Professionals such as judges and psychologists can advise you and your ex regarding a parenting plan, but they don’t have a way to know what is best for your child.
 Seasoned experts agree you, as the child’s parents are in the best position to determine this.
 Creating a parenting plan is about what is best for your child, regardless of either parent’s wishes.